jordanyu2004/jordanyu2004/README.md

 <img src="https://de18-engine.flamingtext.com/netfu/tmp28001/coollogo_com-23830712.png" alt="About Me" width="300"/>

 🌲 I'm **Jordan**, a curious coder wandering through the woods of development.<br>
-🛠️ I like building things that bring joy — whether it's a silly script or a full-blown app.<br>
+🛠️ I like building things that bring joy — whether it's a silly script or an app!
 🐝 Fueled by 🍯 and imagination.<br>
 🌤️ Working on finding the perfect balance between bugs and butterflies.